Native Instruments iMaschine, 3.99/$4.99

 For both better and worse, it’s an unashamedly retro-styled app.
 On the up side, that means you get a gorgeous interface, plenty of lovely classic drum machine sounds and a reassuringly familiar workflow.
 The flipside to this, however, is that Funkbox feels a little limited compared to some of the more cutting-edge apps in this round-up.

-MIDI and Audiobus compatibility make the app very useable though.
-And according to the developer both Gorillaz and Glenn Tilbrook of Squeeze are fans, which surely counts for something.
+MIDI, Audiobus and Inter-App Audio compatibility make the app very useable though.
+And according to the developer, both Gorillaz and Glenn Tilbrook of Squeeze are fans, which surely counts for something.

-For the most part the app looks and functions just like the groovebox it's mimicking, offering the functionality of a TR-808 and doing an impressive job of replicating its sound.
-There's a few nifty little additions though, including a handy pattern sequencer and quality built-in compression and saturation effects.
+For the most part, the app looks and functions just like the groovebox it's mimicking, offering the functionality of a TR-808 and doing an impressive job of replicating its sound.
+There are a few nifty little additions, though, including a handy pattern sequencer and quality built-in compression and saturation effects.

 Released towards the end of 2014, Elastic Drums is fast establishing itself as one of the premier iOS drum machines.